How founders can overcome global supply chain issues and inventory shortages

 Checklist: How to avoid stockouts and prevent inventory problems

-- Stay on top of stock levels by using adequate forecasting
+- Stay on top of stock levels by using adequate demand forecasting

 - Be proactive in communicating shipping delays